-During a Diaper Change.
-One day a year or so later, when my son needed a diaper change, my husband scooped him up, saying jovially, "Change your diaper, change your life!"
+During a Nappy Change.
+One day a year or so later, when my son needed a nappy change, my husband scooped him up, saying jovially, "Change your nappy, change your life!"
 My son looked very alarmed at this, and said in a quivery voice, "No change life.
-Just change diaper!"
+Just change nappy!"
 This time it was my husband who laughed hysterically.

 With Strangers.
 There's not enough time to list all the things my son has said over the years that have made me laugh until I cried.
 There was the time he licked my arm and told me I tasted delicious, "like raspberries."
 The time a stranger asked him if he could name a word starting with the letter "p."
 I know the nice lady was expecting to hear "pot" or "pet" or "puppy," but my dinosaur-obsessed toddler answered, "pterodactyl."
 The look on her face was priceless.